goldmermaid/gtc2021/README.md

 ---

-Deep learning is transforming the world nowadays...

 <center><img src="img/mxnet_pytorch_tf_transp.png" alt="Drawing" style="width: 400px;"/></center>

+Deep learning is transforming the world nowadays, but which framework shall we get started with?
 To fulfill the strong wishes of simpler but more practical deep learning materials, [Dive into Deep Learning](https://d2l.ai/), a unified resource of deep learning was born to achieve the following goals:

 - Adopt the 3 most popular deep leraning frameworks: MXNet, PyTorch and TensorFlow;